libreio/libre/README.md

 java -cp target\nerodesk.jar;target\deps\* com.nerodesk.Launch --port=8080
 ```

-### File and Folder Visibility

-By default, files and folders are private, i.e. visible only to the owner.
-However, file
-and folder visibility may be set to public by the owner.
-Shared folders will
-automatically cascade their visibility to any contained files and subfolders.

 ## Limitations

-**File Size**.
 Maximum size of the size a user can upload is 5Tb, because this is the
 maximum size of Amazon S3 object, see http://aws.amazon.com/s3/faqs/.

-## Graphic design
-Resized [nerodesk logo](http://www.nerodesk.com/logo_large.png) should be placed
-on top of all site pages (centered horizontally), just above site information
-and login/logout link.

 ## How to contribute